 Behan is the first person I know of who associated animal behavior with Bejan’s constructal law, and he was my dog training mentor for over 6 years.
 He taught me that dogs actually don’t conform to pack politics, instead, as he states: “There is no pack leader, the group organizes itself based on the principle of flow.”
 And that principle of flow is defined by the constructal law.
 Whatever behavioral pathways (channels for movement) will allow greater access to food, territory, and safety for the pack, those are the defining elements of a wolf’s behavior.
 Wolves don’t just blindly follow a leader, they move towards a greater goal, and synchronize as a team accordingly.
 And so the same idea applies to your dog, with a slightly different spin: your dog wants food of course, but he also needs emotional grounding through his primal hunting instincts, as well as a safe and stable bond with his human companion.
 Once we cultivate those pathways, our relationship with our canines becomes joyful and harmonious, and we can satisfy our dog’s emotional needs while simultaneously shaping his behavior.

 And so there you have a brief summary of constructal theory applied to canine behavior and how it relates to and shapes my philosophy of dog training.
-To find out more, you can visit my website: Canine Movement Lab, or join the Canine Core Community on Facebook.
+To find out more, you can visit my website: Canine Movement Lab.